 Although forum use has dropped off, I still answer questions from riders online.
-One recent example was from a rider who was having trouble on slow right handers:
+One recent example was from a rider who was having trouble on slow right-handers:

 One suggested a track day.
 I’m not sure how that would help slow control.

 Another suggested going round and round a roundabout.
-Well, it’s a slow right turn (at least it is in the UK) but unless you can identify the fault and know what the solution is, it’s unlikely it would achieve much aside from frustration as the rider continues to get it wrong.
+Well, it’s a slow right turn (at least it is in the UK) but unless you can identify the fault and figure out the solution, it’s unlikely it would achieve much aside from frustration as the rider continues to get it wrong.
 And if you’re analytical enough to break down what you’re doing as well as that, why ask the question in the first place?

 And then he dropped the vital clue!